Riviera Maya Destination Wedding

-Another advantage of getting married at the Riviera Maya is the diversity of places to choose from; you can select a deserted beach with a group of palapa style huts, or a glamorous indoor ballroom at a fancy resort in Cancun, or a rustic restaurant with tiki torches at Playa del Carmen, and well, the options are just endless.
-First of all you have to decide if you would like to have your wedding at an all inclusive resort, at a boutique hotel, or at an exclusive deluxe villa.
+Another advantage of getting married at the Riviera Maya is the diversity of places to choose from; you can select a deserted beach with a group of palapa-style huts, or a glamorous indoor ballroom at a fancy resort in Cancun, or a rustic restaurant with tiki torches at Playa del Carmen, and well, the options are just endless.
+First of all, you have to decide if you would like to have your wedding at an all-inclusive resort, at a boutique hotel, or at an exclusive deluxe villa.
 Defining the kind of wedding you are looking for will narrow your search for the perfect place for such a special day.
-Among the most spectacular wedding options in the Riviera Maya is the Moon Palace Golf & Spa Resort, a beachfront hotel with over 2,000 guest rooms with a variety of wedding packages that includes from planning services to floral decoration and champagne, and even a horse-drawn carriage for your ceremony.
+Among the most spectacular wedding options in the Riviera Maya is to have your wedding in a private luxury villa on the beach, Villa Experience offers a wide variety of wedding villas in Cancun to Playa del Carmen, Puerto Aventuras, Akumal, and Tulum.

 Just not forget about the legal requirements to get married in Mexico, which are a waiting period of 2-4 days, certified copies of birth certificates previously legalized and translated by the Mexican consulate with jurisdiction over the place of birth, driver’s licenses or passports, citizens under age 18 need parent or guardian’s consent, a copy of tourist card or visa, proof of divorce or death certificate previously legalized by the Mexican consulate with jurisdiction over the place of filing, names, addresses, ages, nationalities and tourist-card numbers of four witnesses, Mexican-performed blood tests and X-rays, and a Judge’s form.

 The Villa Experience is also specialized in destination weddings and offers high-quality Riviera Maya wedding planner services.